-- Conditioner – because the ones in hotels are never any good but shampoos are generally ok
+- Conditioner – because the ones in hotels are never any good but shampoos are generally OK

 - Cotton buds and cotton wool pads

 You may have noticed that I don’t have any make up in this kit – that’s because I always pack it on the day.
-In the morning before I leave, I would do my make up and as I finish using each item, I would add them to the make up pouch and put it in my bag.

 This year, in a bid to be more organised, I’ve actually bought a toiletries bag* (pictured above), which I’m hoping will help me become more organised.
 So far, so good.

-I’ve watched so many packing tips videos that I felt inspired to buy some packing cubes for a long haul (two weeks or so to Australia) trip this year.
+I watched so many packing tips videos that I felt inspired to buy some packing cubes for a long haul (two weeks or so to Australia) trip this year.

 If you haven’t seen them already, they’re basically zippable bags that become cubes when fully filled.

 I was a little sceptical at first – after all, you’re putting the same amount of stuff into the same amount of space.
-But what I found was that having different ‘cubes’, and mentally separating them into categories, helped me compartmentalise everything.
+But what I found was that having different “cubes”, and mentally separating them into categories, helped me compartmentalise everything.

-There’s plenty to choose from but after trawling through the online reviews, I bought a pack of four Amazon Basics ones.
+There are plenty to choose from but after trawling through the online reviews, I bought a pack of four Amazon Basics* ones.

 For my trip, I used the slim one for underwear and socks, the small rectangular cube for t-shirts and tops and the slightly larger cube for my dresses, shorts and jeans.